ieee-eduvis/ieee-eduvis.github.io/index.md

 The full workshop proposal is available [here](IEEE-EduVis25-Workshop-2025.pdf).

+## IEEE Xplore Proceeding
+The [2025 IEEE VIS Workshop on Visualization Education, Literacy, and Activities (EduVIS)](https://doi.org/10.1109/EduVis69391.2025) has been posted to the IEEE Xplore digital library.

 ## Program

 The workshop is scheduled for Monday, November 3 (9:00 - 12:30 GMT+1).<br>